Selindek/spring-data-jpa-acl/acl/README.md

 	    List<SimpleAclUser> mySelect();

 You can annotate such methods with the @NoAcl annotation to prevent these warnings.
+#_These methods WON'T BE secured by the ACL at all even if you don't add the @NoAcl annotation!_

 @NoAcl annotation is also useful if you want to create methods (or repositories) without permission checks.
 (E.g. you want a repository with full ACL support for your API and an other one without permission checks for inner use for your scheduled tasks.)